Renault: Postwar resurgence (1945–1971)

 Under the leadership of Pierre Lefaucheux, Renault experienced both a commercial resurgence and labor unrest, that was to continue into the 1980s.

 In the early 1950s, Renault assembled at least two models; "Standard Saloon" and "De Luxe Saloon" in England.

 In secrecy during the war, Louis Renault had developed the rear engine 4CV which was subsequently launched under Lefacheux in 1946.
 Renault debuted its flagship model, the largely conventional 2-litre 4-cylinder Renault Frégate (1951–1960), shortly thereafter.
 The 4CV proved a capable rival for cars such as the Morris Minor and Volkswagen Beetle; its sales of more than half a million ensured its production until 1961.

 After the success of the 4CV, Lefacheux continued to defy the postwar French Ministry of Industrial Production, which had wanted to convert Renault solely to truck manufacture, by directing the development of its successor.
 He oversaw the prototyping of the Dauphine (until his death), enlisting the help of artist Paule Marrot in pioneering the company's textile and color division.

 The Dauphine sold well as the company expanded production and sales further abroad, including Africa and North America.
 The Dauphine sold well initially in the US, although it subsequently became outdated against increased competition, including from the country's nascent domestic compacts such as the Chevrolet Corvair.
 Renault also sold the Renault Caravelle roadster, which was called the Floride outside North America.

 During the 1950s, Renault absorbed two small French heavy vehicle manufacturers (Somua and Latil) and in 1955 merged them with its own truck and bus division to form the Société Anonyme de Véhicules Industriels et d'Equipements Mécaniques (Saviem).

-Renault then launched two successful cars – the Renault 4 (1961–1992), a practical competitor for the likes of the Citroën 2CV, and the Renault 8.
-The larger rear-engined Renault 10 followed the success of the R8, and was the last rear-engined Renault.
+Renault then launched two successful cars – the Renault 4 (1961–1992), a practical competitor for the likes of the Citroën 2CV, and the rear-engined Renault 8.
+The larger Renault 10 followed the success of the Renault 8, and was the last rear-engined Renault.
 The company achieved success with the more modern and more upmarket Renault 16, a pioneering hatchback launched in 1966, followed by the smaller Renault 6.

 On 16 January 1970, the manufacturer celebrated the 25th anniversary of its 1945 rebirth as the nationalised Régie Nationale des Usines Renault.
 The 1960s had been a decade of aggressive growth: a few months earlier, in October 1969, the manufacturer had launched the Renault 12, combining the engineering philosophy of its hatchbacks with the more conservative "three-box" design.
-The four-door Renault 12 model fit between the Renault 6 and Renault 16.
+The four-door Renault 12 model slotted between the Renault 6 and Renault 16.
 The model was a success.
 1970 was also the first year during which Renault produced more than a million cars in a single year, building 1,055,803.